POORNESH-V/Rock-paper-scissors-Game/README.md

-# Coursera-Test
+# Project 2

-It's a coursera test repository
+This repository is Rock-Paper-Scissors game built using Python